Recommended for you: Site Analytics

 Sites with tens of thousands of html files can lead to long processing times.
 This shouldn’t cause the deploy to fail, but even a “quick” manual deploy can take quite awhile (many minutes) to finish if you have tens of thousands of files.

 There are some situations during build that may lead to a failure in post processing — many things that fail will lead to a retry; if after 4 retries it still hasn’t worked, we fail the deploy.
-You’ll probably need to contact support in this case to get more details about the error, unless you want to follow the next bullet point’s advice.
+You’ll probably need to contact support in this case to get more details about the error.

 In order to make builds run faster, we cache certain directories created when we install your dependencies.
 You can check which directories are cached by searching for $NETLIFY_CACHE_DIR